felixlopz/hubrise-test-task/content/developers/api/en/customer_management.md

 ### 2.3.
 Create Customer

 Creates a new customer.

-The only mandatory fields are the first and last name.
+There is no mandatory field so a customer can be created with no information then referred to by its unique id.

 <CallSummaryTable
   endpoint="POST /customer_lists/:customer_list_id/customers"